tenderlove/dnssd/README.txt

 == REQUIREMENTS:

-* The mdns library on OS X
+* OS X
-* The dns-sd library on other operating systems
+* The dns-sd library on other operating systems (or dns-sd shim)

 == INSTALL:

-* FIX (sudo gem install, anything else)
+  sudo gem install dnssd

 == LICENSE: